FrederikSchaff/DOEsimple/readme.md

 `10*10^0 , 10*10^1 , ... , 10*10^3`

+_NOTE: If you provide negative numbers, the minimum still needs to be the minimum and the increment needs to be positive._

 Output: A tab separeted (tsv) file holding a (M+1)x(N+1) matrix of the design of experiment, where:
 - M (rows) is the number of Configurations + a header line
 - N (columns) Is the number of parameters + a unique ConfigID